 Vacuum evaporation involves evaporating film-forming materials to vaporize or sublimate and depositing them onto the surface of a workpiece.
 The heating method used depends on the melting point of the evaporation material and can include resistance heating, electron beam heating, or laser heating.
 Vacuum evaporation has the advantage of simple equipment and process, but the low kinetic energy of the vaporized particles leads to weak bonding between the coating and substrate, resulting in poor impact and wear resistance.

 Sputtering deposition involves ionizing argon under vacuum to form argon ions that are accelerated and bombard a cathode.
 The sputtered particles are deposited onto the surface of the workpiece, forming a film.
 This method has the advantage of a wide range of applicable materials and good throwing ability, but it also has the disadvantages of slow deposition speed and expensive equipment.

 Ion plating uses gas discharge technology under vacuum to ionize evaporated atoms and deposit them onto the surface of a workpiece, along with high-energy neutral particles.
 This method results in high-quality coatings with strong adhesion, good leveling ability, and fast deposition speed.
 However, the equipment used for ion plating is complex and expensive.

 PVD has a wide range of applicable base materials and film materials, and it is a simple process that saves material and has no pollution.
 The resulting film has strong adhesion, uniform film thickness, and few pinholes.
 PVD is widely used in industries such as machinery, aerospace, electronics, optics, and light industry to prepare wear-resistant, corrosion-resistant, heat-resistant, conductive, insulating, optical, magnetic, piezoelectric, and superconducting films.

 2. Chemical vapor deposition

-It can control the composition and crystal form of the film in a larger range;
+- The composition and crystal form of the film can be controlled over a wider range.